Rules defining attack counters¶

 - Counter name defines the name of the tag which will be added to the request.
 The name should correspond to the following format:

-d:<name>for the rule Define forced browsing attacks counter
+d:<name>for the rule Tag requests as a forced browsing attack

 Message about inherited counter